The University of Alabama BS in Metallurgical Engineering

 The main focus area for this major is General Metallurgical Engineering.
 For more details on this concentration, visit its profile page.

 Metallurgical Engineering is a major offered under the engineering program of study at The University of Alabama.
-We’ve gathered data and other essential information about the bachelor’s degree program in metallurgical engineering, such as if the program is offered online, ethnicity of students, how many students graduated in recent times, and more.
+We’ve gathered data and other essential information about the bachelor’s degree program in metallurgical engineering, such as diversity of students, how many students graduated in recent times, and more.

 If you're having trouble deciding which school is best for you, you may want to check out our many college rankings.
 The bachelor's program at UA was ranked #6 on College Factual's Best Schools for metallurgical engineering list.
 It is also ranked #1 in Alabama.